SamMintah/e-shop/README.md

 # e-project

-this is an eCommerce project mainly for skincare products, which comprises of the frontend, backend and the admin dashboard for managing the shop.
+An e-commerce project mainly for skincare products.
+This repo contains the entire project, frontend using react.js, Node backend and the admin-panel (react.js) for managing the shop.
 <br>

-# Web
+# Web screens
 ![Screenshot (197)](https://user-images.githubusercontent.com/100992913/211195892-3b8937a8-42aa-474a-ab85-70e8df6ab3f5.png)
 <br>